joaonsantos/react-boilerplate/README.md

 A simple boilerplate react app built from scratch.

 It includes style and file loaders as well as a js bundler.
+It also supports hot-reload in development mode.

 ### Available Scripts